Spark Reading Program

 How the Program Works

 The Spark Reading Program trains primary-school teachers in effective reading instruction and provides them with a library of books.
-Teachers receive 60 hours of group training as well as individual support and instruction through in-class visits.
-They also receive approximately 60 to 200 high-quality children’s books (depending on grade level and class size), which enable them to read with their students every day.
+Teachers receive two years of intensive training combined with individual support and instruction through in-class visits.
+They also receive 60 to 144 high-quality children’s books (depending on grade level and class size), which enable them to read with their students every day.

 These teachers transform their students into enthusiastic, competent, and lifelong readers.
 Their students achieve more in school, continue their education longer, and overcome the obstacles presented by low literacy.

 The Spark Methodology

 Early grade literacy is central to the Spark Program’s methodology.
 Kindergarten and first through third grade teachers focus on recognizing sounds and the ABCs—the building blocks for being able to sound out words—along with grammar and vocabulary, which make up the language knowledge to allow for reading fluency and comprehension.
 Third through sixth grade teachers build on these foundations to explore the world of writing more deeply, further developing fluency and vocabulary, along with reading comprehension strategies and activities in critical thinking and analysis.

 The program starts developing reading comprehension in the early grades—and helps kids explore their own creativity.
 Teachers use the books to implement strategies for reading aloud that gain children’s interest and engage them in critical thinking.
 Students act out the story, bringing the text to life.
 They also retell it, using their own words and drawings to demonstrate their understanding.
 Children further develop essential literacy skills by authoring original stories on topics or themes important to their lives.